minion6011/Home-Lab/Guide_Windows.md

    - discord_webhook (The Discord Webhook to which the site's local IP will be sent)
    - ESP32_integration (Set as `"True"` if you are using the ESP32 integration otherwise set as `"False"`)

 6. Set the `user.json` file in the `code/HomeLab` folder following the example in the file

+7. Install Node.js from [here](https://nodejs.org/en/download)
 <hr>

 [Go back](README.md)